oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 attributes, and parameters.
 As with other entities in TOSCA, all data are *typed*.
 TOSCA data types can be divided into built-in data types and user-defined types.
-Built-in types comprise primitive types, special types that are extensions of the primitive types, and collection types.
+Built-in types comprise primitive types, special types, and collection types.
 Custom (*user-defined*) types can be user-defined refinements of the built-in types as well as complex data types.

-## 9.1 TOSCA Built-In Data Types
+## 9.1 TOSCA Built-In Types

 The following table summarizes the TOSCA built-in data types.
 All of these type names are reserved and cannot be used for custom data